fziogas/playwright_project/README.md

 2. Login with invalid credentials: Tests if an error message appears when logging in with incorrect credentials.
 3. Login with empty credentials: Tests if the system handles empty username and password fields properly.

+## Tools Used
+1. Playwright: For writing and running automated tests.
+2. Node.js: To run the Playwright tests.

 ## project structure
 ```playwright_project/
 ├── tests/